JustCliffSmith/AutomateTheBoringStuff/README.md

 Ex 2) Walk through a folder tree and searches for files or folders over 50 MB and prints the file with absolute paths.

 Ex 3) Finds all files with a given prefix in a single folder and locates any gaps in the numbering.
 Have the program rename all the later files to close this gap.
-Also do the reverse, i.e. open a numbering gap.